pralhadsyngenta/Documentation/README.md

-# Setting up Development Environment
+# Setting up Development Environment on Local Machine

 ## 1. Pre-requisites
 * Base operating system must be Ubuntu 14.04.
 These steps can also be used on CentOS, RHEL and iOS with little changes.